Blitz (video game)

-Blitz (originally Vic New York, then later New York Blitz) is an action game published by Commodore for its VIC-20 home computer in 1981.
-The game is based on the 1977 arcade game Canyon Bomber from Atari, Inc., replacing the goal of clearing boulders with bombing closely packed skyscrapers.
+Blitz is an action game published by Commodore for its VIC-20 home computer in 1981.
+The game is based on the 1977 arcade video game Canyon Bomber from Atari, Inc., with the goal of clearing boulders replaced with bombing closely packed skyscrapers.
 Several later clones of the concept also use the urban setting.
 The game is played with a single button which drops a bomb.

-Blitz was followed by Blitz-64 for the Commodore 64 and Blitz-16 for the Commodore 16.
+Taylor originally self-published the game as Vic New York.
+Blitz was later sold by Mastertronic as New York Blitz.
+He also wrote Blitz-64 for the Commodore 64 and Blitz-16 for the Commodore 16.

 Gameplay

 A plane flies across a single-screen cityscape at a steady speed.
 When it reaches the edge of the screen, it wraps to the other side at a lower altitude, with its speed increasing each pass.
 The player drops bombs from the plane, and each bomb removes one or more segments of the structure it hits.
 As the plane descends, it risks colliding with remaining buildings.
 The level is complete when all buildings are destroyed, and the plane has descended safely to the bottom of the screen.